13 tips for travelling to Bali if you are a newbie

 Safety

 We felt very safe throughout the trip.
 There are security checks on cars and often bags, as well before entry to any of the major tourist spots and hotels.
-As we drove past the site of the Sari Club bombing and memorial to those who lost their lives, it seemed to me that this “new” Bali is here to stay.
+On our first trip, as we drove past the site of the Sari Club bombing and memorial to those who lost their lives, it seemed to me that this “new” Bali is here to stay.

 Over to you … what tips do you have for Styling You readers travelling to Bali?